Maidenhead to Marlow walk

 If you are on the Cookham Circular walk, Marlow, 7.4km (4.6 miles) into the walk, has plentiful lunch options: see below under Tea.

-The best choice in Marlow, if you can get there in time (it is open until 5.30pm Monday to Saturday and 5pm Sunday, but last orders are 5.15pm Monday to Friday, 5pm Saturday and 4.30pm Sunday) is Burgers (01628 483389 www.burgersartisanbakery.com).
+The best choice in Marlow, if you can get there in time is Burgers (01628 483389 www.burgersartisanbakery.com).
 Despite its name (which is Swiss and properly pronounced "bur-jers"), this is a very pleasant patisserie - a Marlow insititution in fact - with a wide choice of homemade cakes.
+It is open until 5pm Monday to Saturday and 4pm Sunday, but last orders in the tea room are half an hour before that.
+There is both a table service section and a self-service counter.

 On walk options passing through Bourne End, the Bounty Inn is a quirky pub with a lovely riverside setting and lots of outside tables.
 There is nothing near Bourne End station.